CamioCam/examples/hooks/README.md

 ## Introduction

 Camio provides an image processing pipeline.
-Videos are uploaded to the Camio cloud from a phone or an RTSP camera or a Camio Box.
-The Camio image pipeline provides a labeling service but also allows you to register your own labeling hooks.
+Videos are uploaded to the Camio cloud from any network camera/DVR/NVR/VMS via [Camio Box](https://camio.com/box).
+The Camio pipeline provides a labeling service but also allows you to register hooks to call your own labeling services.
-A hook is defined as a custom web service that can act on events, for example can compute labels from images extracted from events.
+A hook is a way to register a custom web service that can act on video events; for example, a hook may call your service to compute labels derived from analysis of the images extracted from a video event.

-As videos are uploaded to Camio, they are segmented into events, which are classified as boring, motion, and interesting.
-Interesting events are pre-classified by the Camio service, labeled, and a significative images are extracted from the videos in the event.
-If you have registsred a hook, and the event labels match your hook filter, the images beloging to the event are POSTed to your hook URL in the form of a JSON payload.
-Your hook URL should record the JSON payload, decoded it, extract the images, label them, and then POST the labels back to the callback_url provided by the initial hook call.
-The new labels are added to the event.
+As videos are uploaded to Camio, they are segmented into events, which are classified as no-motion, boring, or interesting.
+Interesting events are classified by the Camio service and labeled.
+The salient images are extracted from the video event.
+If you have registered a hook, and the event matches your hook's `parsed_query` filter, then the images belonging to the event are POSTed to your hook's `callback_url` in the form of a JSON payload.
+Your hook URL should record the JSON payload, decoded it, extract the images, label them, and then POST the labels back to the `callback_url` provided by the JSON payload of Camio's call to your service.
+The new labels computed by your service are then added to the video event.

-Your hook labels an entire Event (not just a single image or video) based on the images and/or video in that Event.
-One event may contain mutiple images and multiple videos.
+Your hook labels an entire video event (not just a single image or video) based on the images and/or video in that event.
+A single event may contain mutiple images and multiple videos.
 The same video can span multiple consecutive events.
-At this time we only send to your hook preprocessed images.
-Also, you only label events that Camio has alreday pre-filtered for you as interesting.
+Currently, Camio sends to your service only the preprocessed images.
+Also, Camio calls your hook service only on those events that Camio has already pre-filtered for you as interesting.

 ## Installing the example hook code